Open Letter to the Residents of Windsor

 Officials and Candidates for Office

-State Rep. Jane Garibay, 60th dist.
+State Rep. Jane Garibay, 60th District

 Windsor Mayor Nuchette Black-Burke